ApLife1827/Customer-Service-Requests-Analysis/README.md

 Dataset Description :

-Field	               Description

-Unique Key	           (Plain text) - Unique identifier for the complaints

-Created Date	       (Date and Time) - The date and time on which the complaint is raised

-Closed Date	           (Date and Time)  - The date and time on which the complaint is closed

-Agency	               (Plain text) - Agency code

-Agency Name	           (Plain text) - Name of the agency

-Complaint Type	       (Plain text) - Type of the complaint

-Descriptor	           (Plain text) - Complaint type label (Heating - Heat, Traffic Signal Condition - Controller)

-Location Type	       (Plain text) - Type of the location (Residential, Restaurant, Bakery, etc)

-Incident Zip	       (Plain text) - Zip code for the location

-Incident Address	   (Plain text) - Address of the location

-Street Name	           (Plain text) - Name of the street

-Cross Street 1	       (Plain text) - Detail of cross street

-Cross Street 2	       (Plain text) - Detail of another cross street

-Intersection Street 1  (Plain text) - Detail of intersection street if any

-Intersection Street 2  (Plain text) - Detail of another intersection street if any

-Address Type	       (Plain text) - Categorical (Address or Intersection)

-City	               (Plain text) - City for the location

-Landmark	           (Plain text) - Empty field

-Facility Type	       (Plain text) - N/A

-Status	               (Plain text) - Categorical (Closed or Pending)

-Due Date	           (Date and Time) - Date and time for the pending complaints

-Community Board	       (Plain text) - Categorical field (specifies the community board with its code)

-Borough	               (Plain text) - Categorical field (specifies the community board)

-X Coordinate	       (State Plane) (Number)

-Y Coordinate	       (State Plane) (Number)

-Park Facility Name	   (Plain text) - Unspecified

-Park Borough	       (Plain text) - Categorical (Unspecified, Queens, Brooklyn etc)

-Latitude	           (Number) - Latitude of the location

-Longitude	           (Number) - Longitude of the location

-Location	           (Location) - Coordinates (Latitude, Longitude)
+Unique Key:	           (Plain text) - Unique identifier for the complaints

+Created Date:	       (Date and Time) - The date and time on which the complaint is raised

+Closed Date:           (Date and Time)  - The date and time on which the complaint is closed

+Agency:	               (Plain text) - Agency code

+Agency Name:	           (Plain text) - Name of the agency

+Complaint Type:	       (Plain text) - Type of the complaint

+Descriptor:	           (Plain text) - Complaint type label (Heating - Heat, Traffic Signal Condition - Controller)

+Location Type:	       (Plain text) - Type of the location (Residential, Restaurant, Bakery, etc)

+Incident Zip:	       (Plain text) - Zip code for the location

+Incident Address:	   (Plain text) - Address of the location

+Street Name:	           (Plain text) - Name of the street

+Cross Street 1:	       (Plain text) - Detail of cross street

+Cross Street 2:	       (Plain text) - Detail of another cross street

+Intersection Street 1:  (Plain text) - Detail of intersection street if any

+Intersection Street 2:  (Plain text) - Detail of another intersection street if any

+Address Type:	       (Plain text) - Categorical (Address or Intersection)

+City:	               (Plain text) - City for the location

+Landmark:	           (Plain text) - Empty field

+Facility Type:	       (Plain text) - N/A

+Status:	               (Plain text) - Categorical (Closed or Pending)

+Due Date:	           (Date and Time) - Date and time for the pending complaints

+Community Board:	       (Plain text) - Categorical field (specifies the community board with its code)

+Borough:	               (Plain text) - Categorical field (specifies the community board)

+X Coordinate:	       (State Plane) (Number)

+Y Coordinate:	       (State Plane) (Number)

+Park Facility Name:	   (Plain text) - Unspecified

+Park Borough:	       (Plain text) - Categorical (Unspecified, Queens, Brooklyn etc)

+Latitude:	           (Number) - Latitude of the location

+Longitude:	           (Number) - Longitude of the location

+Location:	           (Location) - Coordinates (Latitude, Longitude)

 ## Analysis Tasks to be performed: